 Some of my priorities when we designed our living were:

-√ flow (Line of sight from the kitchen • Proximity to an eating space • Breathable)
+√ flow (Line of sight from the kitchen • proximity to an eating space • breathability)

 √ storage options